It's basically a Swiss Army knife solution to a variety of skin issues!

-BBL treatments are easily customizable because BBL operates on a large range of wavelengths.
-As medical professionals, we’re able to deliver precise pulses of light to the area being treated, enabling us to use BBL to effectively treat patients with different skin types and issues.
+BBL treatments are easily customizable, because BBL operates on a large range of wavelengths.
+As medical professionals, our providers are able to deliver precise pulses of light to the area being treated, enabling them to use BBL to effectively treat patients with different skin types and issues.
 Any area of the body can be treated with BBL.
 The most common areas we treat are the face, neck, backs of hands, chest and shoulders/upper arms, as these tend to be the areas of the skin that experience the most sun damage.

 We'll apply a cold gel to the treatment area before BBL treatment, which is fairly painless.
 You'll need to wear protective eyewear – this is a powerful ray of light therapy, after all!
 You should expect to feel a slight warming sensation at the very least, and a sharp rubber band snap at the most (that's the result of the BroadBand Light absorbing into the targeted areas – pretty cool, right?).
 Our patients tell us that it's not too uncomfortable.